-- 2.7.1 Treasury Management Providers The Commissioner uses Sector as its treasury management consultants through its Service Level Agreement with Wakefield MDC.
+- 2.7.1 Treasury Management Providers The PCC uses Capita (formerly known as Sector) as its treasury management consultants through its Service Level Agreement with Wakefield MDC.
 The company provides a range of services which include: - Technical support on treasury matters, capital finance issues and the drafting of member reports; - Economic and interest rate analysis; - Debt services which includes advice on the timing of borrowing; - Debt rescheduling advice surrounding the existing portfolio; - Generic investment advice on interest rates, timing and investment instruments; - Credit ratings/market information service comprising the three main credit rating agencies;

-Whilst the advisers provide support to the internal treasury function through the Service Level Agreement, under current market rules and the CIPFA Code of Practice the final decision on treasury matters remains with the Commissioner.
+Whilst the advisers provide support to the internal treasury function through the Service Level Agreement, under current market rules and the CIPFA Code of Practice the final decision on treasury matters remains with the PCC.
 This service is subject to regular review.

-Software Providers - The Commissioner uses Treasurynet Ltd as its provider of cashflow software through its Service Level Agreement with Wakefield MDC.
+Software Providers - The PCC uses Treasurynet Ltd as its provider of cashflow software through its Service Level Agreement with Wakefield MDC.
 The software is used to maintain loan and investment records along with daily cashflow transactions in order to inform borrowing and investment decisions.

-2.8 Commissioner and Officer Training
+2.8 PCC and Officer Training

-- 2.8.1 The increased consideration of treasury management matters and the need to ensure officers dealing with treasury management are trained and kept up to date requires a suitable training process for officers. - Officer Training Regular Intermediate and Advanced Treasury Management training is undertaken by key members of staff.
-The majority of this training is provided by Sector, however, staff are encouraged to undertake other relevant training as it becomes available.
+2.8.1 The increased consideration of treasury management matters and the need to ensure officers dealing with treasury management are trained and kept up to date requires a suitable training process for officers.

+Officer Training - Regular Intermediate and Advanced Treasury Management training is undertaken by key members of staff.
+The majority of this training is provided by Capita, however, staff are encouraged to undertake other relevant training as it becomes available.

-Training for the Police and Crime Commissioner and members of the Independent Audit Committee is available through the regular Treasury Management courses provided by Sector as part of the Service Level Agreement.
+Training for the Police and Crime PCC and members of the Independent Audit Committee is available through the regular Treasury Management courses provided by Capita as part of the Service Level Agreement.